-You need to have a Yellowfin user with role functionality to perform web services calls.
-Click here to learn how that is done.
+You need to have a Yellowfin user with the correct role functionality to perform web services calls.

 Calling Java API

 The Yellowfin Web Service API contains pre-generated stubs.
 This can be used directly in applications that are developed in Java, or other languages that support Java integration, such as Cold Fusion or Lotus Script.